nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 !!! note
     Jobs unify and supersede the functionality previously provided in NetBox by "custom scripts" and "reports".
 User input is supported via [job variables](#variables).

+## Migrating Jobs from v1 to v2

++/- 2.0.0
+    See [Migrating Jobs From Nautobot v1](../apps/migrating-jobs-from-nautobot-v1.md) for more information on how to migrate your existing jobs to Nautobot v2.

 ## Writing Jobs

 Jobs may be installed in one of three ways: